B.A. Psychology, Colgate University, 1968 M.A. Psychology, New School for Social Research, 1971 J.D., Hofstra University, 1979

-Eric Brettschneider's interests center on child welfare, community building, and social welfare policy.
-He is a former city and state social service official who created the Child Protective Training Academy, advocated for the avoidance of sibling separation in foster care, and was instrumental in starting minority-controlled child welfare agencies.
-He served as executive director of Agenda for Children Tomorrow for 18 years, and is currently the interim senior vice president at the United Way of New York City.
-His publications include contributions to Making a Leadership Change (1988) and the textbook Education and Psychology (WMC Brown Company Publishers, 1977), as well as "Bottom Up Planning in a Top Down World" in Devolution (Fordham University Press, 2001).
-He is a member of the New York State Governor's Children's Cabinet Advisory Committee; cochair of the Citizen Review Panel for New York City; chair esperanza of the board of New Yorkers for Children; a trustee of the Viola Bernard Foundation; a trustee on the board of The Fostering Connection; and founding president of Jumpstart, New York.
-Brettschneider serves on the Chief Administrative Judge's Task Force on Interpreters in the Courts.
-He is the recipient of Harvard Law School's Wasserstein Public Interest Fellowship and NYU's Outstanding Teaching Award.
+Eric Brettschneider is Acting Commissioner for the NYC Administration for Children's Services.
+A city and state social service official, Brettschneider created the Child Protective Training Academy, advocated for the avoidance of sibling separation in foster care, and was instrumental in starting minority-controlled child welfare agencies.
+He served as executive director of Agenda for Children Tomorrow for 18 years, and is the interim senior vice president at the United Way of New York City.
+His publications include contributions to Making a Leadership Change (1988) and the textbook Education and Psychology (WMC Brown Company Publishers, 1977), as well as Bottom Up Planning in a Top Down World in Devolution (Fordham University Press, 2001).

 Teaching and Research Interests

-community building, advocacy, child welfare, the law and social welfare, parent involvement, and service integration
+child welfare, community building, advocacy, the law and social welfare, parent involvement, and service integration